edemagbenyo/rpg-game/README.md

 Before you begin, ensure you have met the following requirements:
 <!--- These are just example requirements.
 Add, duplicate or remove as required --->
 * You have installed the latest version of `Node.js`
-* You have a `<Windows/Linux/Mac>` machine.

 ## Installing weather app

-To install the weather app, follow these steps:
+To install the Sedemania app, follow these steps:

 1. Clone the project
 ```